Nabisco Shredded Wheat Factory: Redevelopment

 There have been various attempts at redevelopment.
 It was first sold in 2008 to Spenhill, who initially attempted to build a Tesco superstore.
 The plans included a controversial demolition of all the factory's silos, and planning permission was eventually refused in 2012.
 The firm later gained permission for a mixed–use development in 2017 which included the construction of up to 850 homes, development of urban green spaces, and the restoration and conversion of the 18 original silos into commercial buildings.
 Spenhill subsequently sold the site to two property development businesses.
 Demolition of the newer 1930s silos took place on 17 January 2018 in preparation for future construction work.

 The current scheme for redevelopment is the "Wheat Quarter".
 Proposals in the January 2021 planning application included the building of 1,220 apartments on the factory site.
 Critics of the development noted that the ten-storey apartment blocks were significantly larger than a previously enforced five-storey cap, so they would overshadow existing buildings in Welwyn Garden's town centre.
 The Welwyn Garden City Heritage Trust argued that the remaining silos were important to the town's heritage and would be hidden by the new plans.
 In January 2024 the eleven-acre northern part of the development was bought by Malaysian firm IJM Corporation.
 The sale included planning permission for 811 apartments and the renovation of listed factory buildings for non-residential purposes.

+The Shredded Wheat Factory and the former Roche Products factory (now Griffin Place) are among the few surviving industrial buildings from Welwyn Garden City's original interwar development.
+Griffin Place's conversion has been used an example of successfully adapting the town's industrial buildings for new residential use.